abhishektripathi24/platform-setup/presto/README.md

         cd /opt/presto
         mkdir etc
        ```
-    * Create `etc/node.properties` for node specific properties
+    * Create `etc/node.properties` for node specific properties (Prefer to use an externally mounted data directory at `/data`)
         * At Coordinator Node:
             ```properties
             node.environment=production